guoxiaolu/video_predict/README.md

 Prediction:
 input is one video.

 Currently, audio features can be added just as youtube8m method.
+Related codes come from: https://github.com/tensorflow/models/tree/master/research/audioset
 More improvment...